DhiLaurent/Tohru/README.md

 After putting arguments, Tohru will ask if you want to see her performing the attempts in real time, if not, type “Y”.

-Obs: Unfortunately until this moment Tohru can't find the password if have a blank line in the middle of wordlist :c, but if you use sed command you can “fix” it

-Command: sed '/^$/d' oldfile.txt > newfile.txt